 That’s why it’s critical to use third-party Kubernetes security tools that can automatically run audit checks by parsing configuration files and identifying misconfigurations that could open up security vulnerabilities.
 These audits should be run against all of the configurations that apply to a Kubernetes environment, ranging from individual container configurations to those that govern resources like RBAC for the Kubernetes dashboard, and everything in between.

-Monitoring and anomaly detection
+Monitoring and Anomaly Detection

 Effective security monitoring for Kubernetes must be predicated upon the principle of dynamic baselining.
 In a fast-moving Kubernetes environment, there is no “normal.”
 The scope and state of the environment changes constantly.
-Monitoring tools must be able to understand this constant change and identify anomalies within it by monitoring individual components of the environment while also taking a cluster-wide view.
+Security tools must be able to understand this constant change and identify anomalies within it by monitoring individual components of the environment while also taking a cluster-wide view.
 They need to be able to analyze the behavior of an environment within the context of the environment’s configurations, in order to distinguish benign activity from true anomalies.

 Compliance requirements are unique to each company.
 Security tools that help meet compliance goals must, therefore, be adaptable, highly customizable and fully automated.
 Generic compliance checks that validate whether a Kubernetes environment conforms with a security standard like CIS are not sufficient for ensuring that an environment conforms with the specific compliance requirements of a given organization.